Ali-Aldawoodi/CLI-Location-Weather-App/README.md

 # CLI-Location-Weather-App
 User will be able either use their IP address or enter a city name and then get that cities current temperature, as well as a 7-day forecast of current temperatures and the highs and lows.
-The data will be displayed in table formay in the console.
+The data will be displayed in table format in the console.

 Gems
 Install 'terminal-table'